jjhelmus/conda_recipe_tools/README.md

 * `pypi` : Open a PyPI package page in the current web browser.
 * `reqs` : Attempt to list packages dependencies from PyPI.
 * `find_outdated_packages_pypi.py` : Find outdated packages on a Anaconda.org channel.
+* `upstream_stats` : Report status of upstream rebase-ability for feedstocks.

 Suggested workflow